 For more information about the TVFC Program, about vaccines and childhood diseases, or if you do not have a doctor or clinic where your child can get vaccinations, call our office at (254)750-5410.

-As you prepare for the upcoming school year, remember that immunizations are required for students in the state of Texas.
+Remember, immunizations are required for students to attend school in the state of Texas.
+Each school year we see an influx of clients beginning in July and increasing through the month of August.
 You can find school and daycare requirements on the DSHS website here.
 If you need shots or shot records, don't wait until the last minute!

 August is a very busy month for our clinic and the wait time may be longer than usual.
 Remember that we are a walk-in clinic and may close early if we reach capacity.

 Please refer to your physician.
 We do not have an on-site physician who can see clients for physicals or other routine exams.

 Please refer to our HIV/STD clinic for pregnancy testing.